AF-GRILL/DISPluginForUnreal/README.md

 		- Uses all known information to form an ESPDU for the associated DIS Entity.
     - Send Entity State PDU
         - Can be overriden in blueprints for a custom implementation.
+    - Set Entity Appearance
+		- Used to update the entity appearance during runtime.
+    - Set Entity Capabilities
+		- Used to update the entity capabilities during runtime.
 	- Set Dead Reckoning Algorithm
 		- Used to update the dead reckoning algorithm during runtime.